wintercms/meta/release-notes/build-466.md

 - Added ability to specify the filename of files uploaded directly via the AJAX framework and `Blob` objects.
 - Added new `data-request-validate` option to trigger browser-based client side validation on AJAX requests within `<form>` elements.
 - Plugins & themes included as git submodules are now properly detected as valid git sources in the `october:util git pull` command.
+- `PluginManager->findMissingDependencies()` now returns an array of arrays of missing plugin codes keyed by the plugin code that requires the missing plugins.

 ## Bug Fixes
 - Fixed an issue where data in a DataTable widget inside a relation model popup form would not be saved on submit.